herculesinc/pg-dao/bin/README.md

   * `dao.release('commit')` - this will write out all pending model changes to the database, commit any active transactions, and release connection back to the pool
   * `dao.release('rollback')` - this will revert any pending model changes, rollback any active transaction, and release connection back to the pool

-If `dao.release()` is called without any parameters and there are pending model changes, the changes will be discarted, any active transaction will be rolled back, and an error will be throw.
+If `dao.release()` is called without any parameters and there are pending model changes, the changes will be discarded, any active transaction will be rolled back, and an error will be thrown.

 It is also possible to sync model changes with the database without releasing DAO connection by using `dao.sync()` method as follows: